Introduction to SAR¶

 Many factors influence the backscatter received by the SAR sensor.
 The wavelength used by the SAR influences the signal's penetration, and, thus, what is being imaged.
 Surface roughness will modulate the backscatter returns from nothing up to a strong return, decreasing or increasing the brightness of the resulting pixel.
 Scattering mechanisms like volume scattering or double bounce can strongly influence the brightness of the SAR image as well, sometimes resulting in total saturation by the received signal.

 The wavelength of the SAR system influences the amount of ground penetration that occurs.
-As shown in figure 3, X-band has the least penetration, scattering from the top of the canopy in vegetated areas.
+As shown in Figure 3, X-band has the least penetration, scattering from the top of the canopy in vegetated areas.
 All three bands will penetrate dry sand, with stronger returns from both C-band and L-band.
 L-band has the most penetration overall, with returns from the ground in vegetated areas, strong returns from substances under dry alluvium, and deep penetration of ice and snow.

 The strength of the return, or backscatter, is partially based upon relative roughness of the surface imaged.
 The smoother the surface, the more reflection away from the sensor, while rough surfaces give a much stronger return towards the imaging platform.
-As can be seen in figure 4, if the height of the surface's roughness is less than 1/32 of the wavelength, mostly specular reflection occurs.
+As can be seen in Figure 4, if the height of the surface's roughness is less than 1/32 of the wavelength, mostly specular reflection occurs.
 If the height of the surface's roughness is greater than 1/2 the wavelength used, the echoes are scattered in all directions, giving a strong return back to the sensor.

 Types of Scattering¶

 Figure 5: Scattering mechanisms.
 Rough surfaces give bright returns due to the wide scattering.
 Vegetated surfaces cause volumetric scattering, which gives a darker return to the imaging platform.
 Double bounce returns, found mostly in urban areas, give the brightest return, as the majority of the energy is re-directed back towards the sensor.
+Credit: The SAR Handbook

 The resolution of Sentinel-1 SAR images is roughly 10 m.
 This means that a square of 10 meters on the ground is represented by a single pixel in the SAR image.
-The relative roughness of this patch of ground compared to the wavelength used will affect the backscatter strength (see figure 4).
-However, there are additional types of bounce mechanisms beyond specular and diffuse, as shown in figure 5.
+The relative roughness of this patch of ground compared to the wavelength used will affect the backscatter strength (see Figure 4).
+However, there are additional types of bounce mechanisms beyond specular and diffuse, as shown in Figure 5.
 In vegetation, volumetric scattering occurs when signals bounce around inside the vegetation imaged.
 The double bounce mechanism which occurs in urban areas and is exploited by corner reflectors, causes chirp to be reflected directly back to the sensor, causing a very strong backscatter.
 Double bounce returns are so strong in some places that they cause over saturation of the sensor, resulting in visible sidelobes.
 These sidelobes are evidenced by bright crosses surrounding the double bounce target.

 SAR backscatter are recorded in both return strength and phase.
 Each pixel in a single-look complex SAR image represents these values as an imaginary number (I,Q).
 To create the visible images we are used to looking at, the SAR image is detected.
-This process calculates the square root of the sum of the squares of the I and Q values found in an SLC image, creating a so called intensity image.
+This process calculates the square root of the sum of the squares of the I and Q values found in an SLC image, creating a so-called intensity image.
 This image is real valued, and, when calibrated, gives the absolute backscatter of the surface imaged.
 Detected images can be stored using several different scales, including power, amplitude, and dB.
 Note the default scale of Sentinel-1 RTC products from HyP3 is power.
 However, in some cases, it may be desirable to convert the actual pixel values to a different scale.
 Two other scales commonly used for SAR data are amplitude and dB.

 The values in this scale are generally very close to zero, so the dynamic range of the SAR image can be easily skewed by a few bright scatterers in the image.
 Power scale is appropriate for statistical analysis of the SAR dataset, but may not always be the best option for data visualization.